TL;DR

 What GitHub Did Right

-GitHub's secret scanning detected the exposed credentials within minutes and sent me alerts.
+GitHub's secret scanning detected the exposed credentials within minutes and sent alerts.
 For some services (Stripe, AWS), they also notified the providers, who revoked the credentials automatically.

 This is a safety net, not a solution.
 But it limited the damage significantly.